yeontaek/Text-to-Text-Transformer/README.md

 * 2019.12.23 0.0.1 :  최초 릴리즈

+## 0. Pre-training Model

-* Text-to-Text Transformer-Base, Korean Model: 12-layer, 768-hidden, 12-heads(학습 모델 비공개)
+* Text-to-Text Transformer-Base, Korean Model: 12-layer, 768-hidden, 12-heads(비공개)
-* Text-to-Text Transformer-Small, Korean Model: 6-layer, 512-hidden, 8-heads(학습 모델 비공개)
+* Text-to-Text Transformer-Small, Korean Model: 6-layer, 512-hidden, 8-heads(비공개)

 > Base This is our baseline model, whose hyperparameters are described in Section 3.1.1.
 It has roughly 220million parameters.